 Test Rig

-A system diagram of the test rig is shown in figure 2.1.
-It comprises of two linear power supply units (PSU’s), one providing a link voltage potential to allow for charging and discharging the battery, whilst the secondary PSU supplies power for the control board and the current limiter.
-It also contains two DAQmx interfaces, the USB6212 and the USB6009.
-The first device outputs the current demand to the hardware whilst inputting the battery current and voltage for data acquisition while the second device provides the upper and lower voltage limits for the battery, and allows them to be set dynamically during the test.
-To achieve the latter the limiter circuit uses the values from the USB6009, compares them with the feedback of the battery voltage, and limits the battery current demand accordingly if the voltage limits are being exceeded at that current demanded.
+A system diagram of the test rig is shown in figure 2.2.
+The main power supply for the system is the dc link voltage, provided by two 12 V batteries, to allow for charging and discharging the test battery.
+A secondary power supply provides power for the control board and the current limiter within the rig.
+It also contains two NI DAQmx interfaces, the USB6212 and the USB6009.
+The first device outputs the current demand to the hardware whilst inputting the battery current and voltage for data acquisition.
+The second device provides the upper and lower voltage limits for the test battery and allows them to be set dynamically during the test.
+To achieve the latter the limiter circuit uses the values from the USB6009, compares them with the feedback of the battery voltage, and limits the battery current demand accordingly if the voltage limits are being exceeded at that current demand level.
 This is explained in more detail in section 2.3.4.
 If the battery voltage is within the desired limits, the current demand is unmodified and passed to the control board.
-To apply the desired current to the battery the control board is used to compare the instantaneous current demand with the feedback of the battery current which is given by the current transformer.
-This in turn controls the battery current via the push-pull power stage.
+To apply the desired current to the battery the control board is used to compare the instantaneous current demand with the feedback of the battery current, which is given by the current transformer.
+The control board then controls the battery current via the push-pull power stage.
 This is explained in more detail in section 2.3.2